converged-computing/mummi-operator/README.md

 ### TODO

-- Verify MLServer needs exactly one node, add affinity
+- Verify MLServer needs exactly one node, add affinity, what about wfmanager?
-- Add debug mode for each, meaning we can start with a sleep
 - oras:
   - should be setup to handle with https / ssl
   - allow for customize of port